ieb/N2KEngine/README.md

 * [x] Implement event storage
 * [x] Implement PGN proprietary messages to query engine events.
 * [x] Update schematic to improve ADC stability when charging main LiFePO4s
+* [x] Fix OneWire on Attiny3226 (see lib/vportonewire)
+* [x] Fix event streaming to contain the right number of events including current hours.
+* [x] Read stop button, on PC0.
+This will go to 12V when the solenois is powered.

 # Could do... but probably will not